Delicious Creamy Gnocchi Sausage Bake

 Cover and bake 20 minutes.
 Broil uncovered 3-5 minutes until golden.
 Rest 15 minutes before serving.

-easy Cheesy Baked Gnocchi Casserole Pin it
+easy Cheesy Baked Gnocchi Casserole Pin

 easy Cheesy Baked Gnocchi Casserole | thefamilycooks.com